ReportsVena vs Workday Adaptive Planning

 • Scaling complexity lives inside Excel

-Workday Adaptive Planning's modelling is fully cloud-based, with defined dimensions, multidimensional cubes, real-time recalcs, strong workforce planning, and tight governance and controls.
+Workday Adaptive Planning's modeling is fully cloud-based, with defined dimensions, multidimensional cubes, real-time recalcs, strong workforce planning, and tight governance and controls.

 • Consistent logic enforced by the platform